 Programme 1 will be evaluated through output measures that are based on achieving specific targets and ratings in terms of compliance and proxies for audit quality.
-These output measures are expressed as technical indicator descriptions (see Part D) and are included in this Annual Performance Plan.
+These output measures are expressed as technical indicator descriptions (see Part D) and will also be included in each Annual Performance Plan.
 The performance will be reported to National Treasury.